Awards & Eligibility

 If you are uncertain whether your particular volunteer work qualifies, please email us for clarification.

 - Submit your volunteer hours

 The Public Interest Resource Center will keep a record of your accrued hours and inform you when you are eligible to receive the Certificate.
-An annual reception is held in the Spring to honor recipients.
+The Public Interest Awards are held in the Spring to honor recipients.